 Add the green chillies

-When you see the gravy slightly bubbling add the fried prawns.
+When you see the oil surfacing on the gravy add the fried prawns.

 Cook on low for some more time till the gravy thickens and acquires a creamy consistency.